Serbian Language & Culture Blog

 In the Serbian language, verb “to be” is a controversial verb.
 It can cause disputes and fights and many confusions.
 Here’s an article that aims to resolve all your doubts about “glagol biti” (verb to be in Serbian).

-The core lesson on Serbian Verbs.
-The Present tense in Serbian language is both simple and complex.
-There are universal endings and three types of verbs conjugation, but then it gets complicated…
+My core lesson on Serbian Verbs.
+The Serbian present tense is both simple and complex.
+There are universal endings and only three types of verbs conjugation, but then it gets complicated…

 Start learning with our Free Course of Basic Serbian Vocabulary